Lukasye/ds_project_ws2223_group3/README.md

 04.12.2022: Tiny bugs fixed.
 Now the clients can also use the `find` method to join a group via redirect.
 Implemented remote methode invocation with no returned value.<br>
 05.12.2022: Dealt with the redundant request problem and optimize the structure.
 New function `assign()` to separate the main server logic with the servers.
 Finally! rmi works!
 Now the broadcast function is over and go into Bug test!<br>
 06.12.2022: Make the terminal more beautiful<br>
+08.12.2022: Add three new port for every process to handle specified task.
+Use pickle marshall instead of json to send out pandas file.
+Changed secrets to uuid4.<br>

 ### TODO<br>
 1. ~~broadcast logic~~
 2. ~~forwarding test~~
 3. ~~RMI test~~
-4. remote object instantiation: python object serialization
+4. ~~remote object instantiation: python object serialization~~
 5. color issue caused by multi-threading
+6. totally reliable multicast
-6. error handling
+7. error handling (extremely important)
-7. number of clients update function
+8. number of clients update function (currently not important)
-8. heartbeat
+9. heartbeat
-9. ip mask for broadcast
+10. ~~ip mask for broadcast~~
-10. comment!!!!
+11. comment!!!!
-11. ~~make code more beautiful~~
+12. ~~make code more beautiful~~
-12. BIG PROBLEM: I don't know how to add emoji in markdown!!
+13. BIG PROBLEM: I don't know how to add emoji in markdown!!